slim-template/slim/README.md

 Benchmarks are done for every commit at <http://travis-ci.org/slim-template/slim>.
 Don't trust the numbers?
 That's as it should be.
 Please try the benchmark rake task yourself!

-However in our opionion you should use Slim because of its features and syntax.
+However in our opinion you should use Slim because of its features and syntax.
 We just ensure that Slim doesn't have a negative impact on the performance of your application.

 ### How to start?